Code-Institute-Submissions/Ms3-project-3/README.md

     * As a First Time Visitor, I want to easily understand the main purpose of the site.
     * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-    * As a First Time Visitor
+    * As a First Time Visitor,I want to be able to visit the website on every device, so that I can look at the website on desktop, mobile and tablet.
+    *

 * Returning Visitor Goals
     * As a Returning Visitor